LadyNaggaga/training-tutorials/content/efcore/getting-started/tutorial-model-reference.md

 # Entity Classes
-This document contains class definitions of the example data models used throughout this tutorial.
+This document contains the entity class definitions for the example data model used throughout this tutorial.

 ## Author.cs